astral2048/procrastinope/README.md

 - Experience Points (EXP): Gain EXP for completing tasks and level up your focus level.
 - Leveling System: Track your progress and productivity with a leveling system.
 - Focus Sessions: Engage in focused work sessions with background music to boost productivity.
-- Modern UI: Sleek and intuitive design for a pleasant user experience.

 ## Planned Features